wintertee/speit-moodle-spider/README.md

 A simple spider to crawl files at moodle.

 ### NOTICE
-- Current version (V1.0) is **NOT** compatible with previous version.
-Please delete all files of previous version before using it!
+- The current version (V1.0) is **NOT** compatible with any previous version.
+Please delete all files of the previous version before using it!
 - Do **NOT** modify files downloaded, if you want to, copy them to another directory first.

 ## Download

 - Make a new directory: `mkdir moodle_spider && cd moodle_spider`

-- Go to [Realease](https://github.com/wintertee/speit-moodle-spider/releases), download and unzip the source code.
+- Go to [Release](https://github.com/wintertee/speit-moodle-spider/releases), download and unzip the source code.

 - You can also download it at <https://www.wintertee.top/cloud_storage_wintertee/speit_moodle_spider/>